hashicorp/go-connlimit/README.md

 call `limiter.SetConfig(c Config)` which will atomically update the config.
 All subsequent calls to `Accept` will use the newly configured limits in their decisions and calls to `limiter.Config()` will return the new config.

+Note that if the limits are reduced that will only prevent further connections beyond the new limit - existing connections are not actively closed to meet the limit.
+In cases where this is critical it's often preferable to mitigate in a more focussed way e.g. by adding an iptables rule that blocks all connections from one malicious client without affecting the whole server.